CONSTITUTION (Approved June 19, 2022)

-1. The name of the incorporated association is World Conference on Religion and Peace – Australia Incorporated (in these rules called WCRP Australia, known locally as Religions for Peace Australia or RfP Australia in abbreviation)
+1. The name of the legally incorporated association is World Conference of Religions for Peace – Australia Incorporated (in these rules called WCRP Australia, known locally as Religions for Peace Australia or RfP Australia in abbreviation)

 2. (1) In these rules, unless the contrary intention appears:

 “Council” means the Executive Council of the Association.